zachrussell12/coaster-connections/development-history.md

 - **Decision 1:** Changed backend to generate puzzle at 6am instead of 8am.
 - **Decision 2:** Changed frontend logic to check if its before 6am instead of 8am.

+#May 19th, 2025

+- **Decision 1:** Updated backend logic to omit any overlap of the categories.
+Too much overlap made it impossible to determine what the correct sequence of many different possible combinations was.
+- **Decision 2:** Tied specific colors to each connection category
+- **Decision 3:** Added a copyable result after the game is over so players can share their results, what order the solved the puzzle in, and other details
+- **Decision 4:** Fixed a bug where the order of the connections the player found wasnt being preserved and was being overwritten